 - A. Where Permitted.
 No person shall launch or remove any vessel from the waters of Newport Harbor over any public seawall, sidewalk, street end or public property, except at locations where a regular business, as authorized under Title 20, of launching and hauling vessels is conducted or at launching sites designated by resolution of the City Council. - B. Any person who uses a City Council designated boat launch site shall comply with all of the following: - 1.
-Designated boat launching locations may be used only between the hours of seven a.m. and sunset. - 2.
-The use of motors on any vessel or watercraft being launched or recovered shall not be permitted within one hundred (100) feet of such launching sites when swimmers are present. - 3.
-Only human powered vessels or watercraft may be launched from designated sites. - 4.
-No mechanical devices may be used for purposes of launching any vessel or watercraft at such locations, or for transporting them on beaches.
+Designated boat launching locations may be used only between the hours of eight_seven_a.m. and eight p.m. sunset. - 2.
+The use of motors on any vessel or watercraft being launched or recovered shall not be permitted within two hundred (200) one hundred (100) feet of such launching sites when swimmers are present. - 3.
+Only human/wind-powered vessels or watercraft may be launched from designated sites. - 4.
+No trailers, dollies, rollers or other mechanical devices may be used for purposes of launching any vessel or watercraft at such locations, or for transporting them on beaches.
 (Ord.
 2008-2 § 1 (part), 2008)